Loading...

 That generalisation worked.

-Let's compare this form A plus D bracket n minus one to the nth term form we've seen previously.
+Let's compare this form, a plus d bracket n minus one to the nth term form we've seen previously.

-We might have said the sequence: 1, 8, 15, 22, 29 has an nth term of 7n minus six.
+We might have said the sequence one, eight, 15, 22, 29 has an nth term of seven n minus six.

 Expand those brackets and simplify.

-Let's check if you've got that now.
+Let's check you've got that now.

-Pause, give that task a go.
+Pause, give that task a go, I'll see you in a moment.

-And then did you check that you were right?
-If you substitute in n equals five, you should get the term: 44, or you could expand those brackets and simplify, and get back to your original nth term: 9n minus one.
+I hope you generated the terms eight, 17, 26, 35, 44, and then expressed it in the form a plus d bracket n minus one by saying eight plus nine bracket n minus one, and then did you check that you were right?
+If you substitute in n equals five, you should get the term 44 or you could expand those brackets and simplify and get back to your original nth term, 9n minus one.

 Practise time now.